kasskoussbrian/42SH/README.md

 We wanted to beat everyone and thats what we did. @robin | @teo | @arthur | @ brian

+# How to run the shell ? :

+1 ) autoreconf --install ( make sure to have the latest version installed)

+2 ) ./configure

+3 ) make or make check to run the testsuite

 ## NOTES

 - 10/01: Created a standard for the parser: